bixbydevelopers/capsule-sample-space-resorts/README.md

 Another alternative would be to set the goal to the specific `FindSpaceResorts` Action, making it very clear how to fulfill the request.
 This approach would simplify the match patterns for views, so we would not need to use the `from-property` key.
-However, we elect to use the property projection approach so that our final resting context for "find" queries is the same as for property projection queries.
+However, we use the property projection approach so that our final resting context for "find" queries is the same as for property projection queries.
 This means that we can pivot between all these states seamlessly, or launch the "book" flow from any of these.
 Example conversation: